Torpedo boat: Torpedo boat destroyers

 The introduction of the torpedo boat resulted in a flurry of activity in navies around the world, as smaller, quicker-firing guns were added to existing ships to ward off the new threat.
-In the mid-1880s there were developed torpedo gunboats, the first vessel design for the explicit purpose of hunting and destroying torpedo boats.
+In the mid-1880s there were developed torpedo gunboats, the first vessel designed for the explicit purpose of hunting and destroying torpedo boats.
 Essentially very small cruisers, torpedo gunboats were equipped with torpedo tubes and an adequate gun armament, intended for hunting down smaller enemy boats.